 The long-term exposure periods are 70 years for residents.
 The residential period is based on the assumption that an adult stays outdoors at his or her residence 24 hours per day for 70 years and a child stays outdoors at his or her residence 24 hours per day from the third trimester for 9 years.
 Appendix A contains the HRA emissions worksheet and EMFAC data, and Appendix B contains select pages from the AERMOD output and the HARP report files for this HRA.
-Appendix A contains the HRA emissions worksheet and EMFAC data, and Appendix B contains select pages from the AERMOD output and the HARP report files for this HRA.
+Appendix A contains the HRA emissions worksheet and Appendix B contains the HRA emissions worksheet and the HARP report files for this HRA.